Majd al-Krum: Expulsion and return

 Several expelled residents attempted to return to Majd al-Krum between 1949 and the early to mid-1950s, some crossing back through the more arduous paths in the mountains and others by the more expensive but less dangerous route by sea from Ras Naqoura to the coastal plain of Acre.
 On 6 November 1949, the authorities expelled 250 to 260 villagers to the West Bank; some, particularly young bachelors, crossed back into Israel and returned to Majd al-Krum, while most families eventually made their way to the camps in Lebanon.
 As a result of High Court cases brought by the residents of Majd al-Krum, represented either by Hanna Naqqara or Muhammad Nimr al-Hawari, between 1951 and 1953, several hundred managed to return, particularly those who were expelled in January 1949 or were otherwise registered in December 1948 but had not received their registration cards; those who had taken refuge in Lebanon around the time of Majd al-Krum's capitulation or before the December census were largely unsuccessful in their court cases and remained in Lebanon.
 Individual cases continued to be lodged with the High Court into the mid-1950s and largely ended afterward, while military combing operations to deport 'infiltrators' largely ceased by then as well.

-Most of the residents of nearby Sha'ab settled in Majd al-Krum as a result of the war, some permanently and others temporarily.